brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 Tortuguero is a remote jungle village hidden in a maze of rainforest canals, where boat safaris reveal monkeys, sloths, and crocodiles in one of Costa Rica’s richest wildlife habitats.
 The name means *'Land of Turtles'* and it's the best place in the country to watch giant sea turtles nesting, and if you're lucky see the eggs hatch.
 The shuttle dropped us to our boat, then we winded through the canals to the tiny village.

 It's a basic but pretty place, with no roads and public water tanks on every path.
 On one side is endless beaches, which are covered in turtle trails every morning.
 The other is dense rainforest, where we took a boat one day to nearby Pococi to climb the areas highpoint and see another town.
-That day we saw huge spiders, bats, fighting fire ants, both types of poison dart frog, and finally a sloth!
+That day we saw huge spiders, bats, fighting fire ants, red poison frogs, and finally a sloth!

 The town had nice food and beer, which you could eat on the beach while building forts and watching sunsets.
 We cooked a bit to save money, but that was fun too in our little jungle kitchen.
 Every morning we walked the beach early hoping to see turtles hatching before it gets too warm.
 On one lucky day we saw this little guy make a run for it.
 We bought turtle bracelets to mark the day that haven't come off yet.